How to File Louisiana Articles of Incorporation

 File Louisiana Articles of Incorporation

-The Articles of Incorporation is a legal document required to file with the state government to legalize the creation of your corporation.
+The Articles of Incorporation are a legal document required to be filed with the state government to legalize the creation of your corporation.
 In other words, filing these documents with the Louisiana Secretary of State ensures the formation of the corporation in Louisiana officially.
-The Articles of Incorporation is similar to filing the Louisiana LLC Articles of Organization while filing an LLC in Louisiana.
+Filing articles of incorporation is similar to filing the Louisiana LLC Articles of Organization while forming your limited liability company in the state.

 It is always wise to consult a legal professional before you file your company under the Louisiana SOS.
 FIling process can be easy, but it is sensitive.
 If you miss anything, it can totally stope the filing process.